parkr/MTL-Purchases/README.markdown

 ## To-Do:

-1. Fix search features
-	a.
-Ability to specify what field
-		- from:business
-		- after:date
-		- before:date
-		- paytype:CASH/CREDIT/DEBIT
-		- purpose:purpose
-		- item:item
-	b.
-Fix problem with spaces in query
-2. Create ability to count WHAT and WHY I'm buying these items. (data page)
+1. Create ability to count WHAT and WHY I'm buying these items. (data page)
 	1. Total amount spent
 	2. Average spent per week or per month
 	3. Most-visited store
 	4. Store that's profited the most from me (where I\'ve spent the most money)
 	5. Graph of daily/weekly spending
+2. Further refine "expected" page.
+	a. add actions:
+		1. commit
+			1. get rid of entry in "expected"
+			2. populate form in /add
+		2. delete
+		3. edit
+			1. create interface
+			2. create functions
+	a. reformat table to get rid of some of that space